Hesyet000/rag-chatbot/README.md

 The frontend service receives the backend's public URL as `API_URL` at deploy time.
 No hardcoded URLs anywhere in the code.

 **Free tier caveat** — Render's free tier uses an ephemeral filesystem.
 ChromaDB data doesn't survive service restarts.
 For a persistent production deployment, ChromaDB local would be replaced with a managed vector database.
 The `get_chroma_collection()` abstraction in `retriever.py` and `ingest.py` makes this swap localized to one function in each file.

 ---

-## If this were production

-A few things would change:

-- **Vector database** — swap ChromaDB local for Pinecone or Weaviate for persistent, scalable storage
-- **Authentication** — per-user document collections keyed by session or user ID; right now all uploads go into a shared collection
-- **Concurrent writes** — add a queue or write lock for simultaneous uploads to the same collection
-- **OCR fallback** — pdfplumber extracts embedded text only; scanned PDFs return nothing; Tesseract would handle that
-- **Streaming responses** — GPT-4o supports streaming tokens; adding it would make the UI feel significantly faster for long answers

----